-Take a moment to pause
+Take a moment to pause, relax and unwind

 ‘I like to relax by gardening, I love visiting garden centres and plant shops, watching Monty Don and creating my dream cottage garden with a full on floral display from Spring through to the last days of Summer.’ – Selina Lake, Interior Stylist and Author of 7 books including Botanical Style